soarsmu/MutliBL/README.md

 ### Configuring running mode
 The tool runs in two modes:
-* Optimistic filtering mode: generating buggy file recommendations for all bug report received;
+* Optimistic filtering mode: generating buggy file recommendations for all valid bug report received;
 * Conservative filtering mode: generating fewer recommendations, but recommendations are more trustworthy.

 You can specify the mode in `config.ini`.
 You can also choose "all" to see the results of the two modes at the same time.